 Games and sports address the development of movement skills, concepts and strategies through a variety of games and sports.
 The games and sports focus area builds on learning in active play and minor games and fundamental movement skills.

 Lifelong physical activities addresses how participation in physical activity can enhance health-related fitness and wellbeing across the lifespan and includes individuals and group fitness activities and active recreation activities.
 With access to specialised facilities, equipment and expertise, these activities can also include swimming, tai chi, yoga, Pilates, bushwalking, recreational cycling and resistance training.

 Rhythmic and expressive movement activities addresses how movement can be composed and performed in response to stimuli such as equipment, beats and sounds, images, words or themes and includes creative movement, movement exploration and dance.

-Across the Health and Physical Education curriculum from Foundation to Year 10, the focus areas that must be addressed in each band of learning include, but are not limited to, those indicated with an asterisk (*) in Figure 2 below.
+Across the Health and Physical Education curriculum, from Foundation to Level 10, the focus areas that must be addressed in each band of learning are indicated in Figure 2 below.

 Figure 2: Focus areas across the learning continuum